 Layering is the key, then you can be flexible according to conditions.
 Rather than take one very large thick layer, take several thinner layers that can be put on or off as the conditions dictate, this way you can remain comfortable as the day progresses whether you are on the zodiac in the wind, walking in the sunshine with no breeze or anywhere in between.

 "When your feet are cold, cover your head" - Inuit saying

-Buy in South America? - There are of course clothing stores in the cities of South America, prices for the kind of gear you need however are generally cheaper in North America and Europe and the choice will be much greater.
+Buy in South America? - There are of course clothing stores in the cities of South America, prices for the kind of gear you need however are generally cheaper in North America, Europe or Australia and the choice will be much greater.

 Waterproof for those wet zodiac landings, rugged and comfortable enough for extended walking on a variety of terrain.
 This modern take on rubber wellington boots is increasingly used by tourists and guides.
 A stout molded lower boot and sole are firmly bonded to a neoprene upper for warmth, waterproofness, comfort and toughness.